Winning House Team

 Welcome to Reception

-Reading helps children access all areas of learning so we ask that you read with your child for 5 to 10 minutes daily – or as close to this as possible as we completely appreciate that sometimes life is busy and the children are tired.
-Please add comments and sign your child’s reading record to add to your child’s learning journey.
+Reading helps children access all areas of learning so we would ask that you read with your child for 5 to 10 minutes daily – or as close to this as possible as we completely appreciate that sometimes life is busy and the children are tired.
+We would also encourage you to read stories to your child and share books with them.

 Your support in extending your child’s learning outside of school is really valued.
 This could be as simple as discussing the colour of leaves in autumn to looking at house numbers when out for a walk.
 Try to make learning informal and part of everyday life.

-We love to hear about learning at home and encourage you to post on Tapestry and return home sheets to add to your child’s learning journey.
+We love to hear about learning at home and encourage you to post on Tapestry and bring into school anything you wish to add to your child’s learning journey book.

 A useful video demonstrating how to pronounce sounds correctly.